Wellbek/NASA-Turbofan-Twin/README.md

 * **Failure Classification (optional)**: Precision, Recall, F1, AUC.
 * **Demand Forecasting**: MAPE (primary), MAE, RMSE, with rolling-origin backtesting.
 * **Uncertainty**: Quantile forecasts, Monte Carlo dropout.

----

-Do you want me to also draft the **actual README.md file text** (with repo structure + instructions) so you can paste it into your GitHub as the first commit?